 The most widely known condition resulting from genetic abnormality is Down syndrome.
 This is one of a range conditions known as 'trisomy' (where there are three copies of a chromosome instead of the usual two) that result in physical defects, some of which may be life threatening, and can be tested for during pregnancy.
 Here you can learn more about congenital conditions related to chromosome abnormalities.

 At The Medical Chambers Kensington, we are proud to offer patients a choice of screening tests, alongside our expert pregnancy ultrasound service.
-Dr Nyberg, who runs the Ultrasound Clinic, has been using NIPTs since their inception in the USA.
+Dr Nyberg has been using NIPTs since their inception in the USA.
 As technology develops and more sophisticated tests become available, we are keen to offer a variety of tests, which allows patients to make an informed choice on what is best for them, the information they wish to have, their medical or family history etc.

 Why choose to have a prenatal blood test at The Medical Chambers?